lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 .. note:: Besides the information about our source and target, we can also see that a data file was loaded successfully.
 That means
     the :mod:`molpher` package was
-    initilaized successfully and is ready for use.
+    initialized successfully and is ready for use.

 The `ExplorationTree.params` dictionary doesn't just store the source and target molecule, but also houses other `morphing parameters`.
 Let's take a look: